jplag/JPlag/endtoend-testing/README.md

 }
 ```

-- To be able to include the new value in the tests, they must be added to the `EndToEndSuiteTest` as a comparison operation at the package `de.jplag.endtoend`.
+- To include the new value in the tests, they must be added to the `EndToEndSuiteTest` as a comparison operation at the package `de.jplag.endtoend`.
 The `runJPlagTestSuite()` function provided for this purpose must be extended to include the new comparison value.
 To do this, create the comparison as shown in the code example below.

 ```JAVA
 //...